osmuogar/autotools-template/README.md

 ## 2. Install.

-You can install my_program with the following set of instructions:
+Run the following set of instructions:

 ```bash
 autoreconf --install